alexedev/scz/README.md

 thanks to @nilan from  @graphcool for kind support

 TODOS:
-- fix bug when in university edit mode inputs are not prefilled with current values (happens on first pageload)
 - show validation errors in forms (name and url are required)
 - add horizontal spacing in universities list
 - add specialisations list and submit form on Faculty page